juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 that facilitates collaborative editing and management of documents stored on the WWW server among users.
 From JuiceFS v0.15+, JuiceFS can use a storage that speaks WebDAV as a data storage.

-You need set `--storage` to `webdav`, and `--bucket` to the endpoint of WebDAV.
-If basic authorization is enable, username and password should be provided as `--access-key` and `--secret-key`, for example:
+You need to set `--storage` to `webdav`, and `--bucket` to the endpoint of WebDAV.
+If basic authorization is enabled, username and password should be provided as `--access-key` and `--secret-key`, for example:

 ```bash
 $ juicefs format \